 February is already here and this is the month of love!
 Valentine’s Day is coming up and everything is coming up hearts and in every shade of pink and red.
 Valentine’s Day is a great excuse to dine out for dinner, but if you’re on a budget or trying to eat healthy, why not create a special meal at home?

-For my part of the collaboration, I decided to make a breakfast recipe: Strawberry Chocolate Pancakes!
+I decided to make a breakfast recipe: Strawberry Chocolate Pancakes!
 These pancakes are such a beautiful pink color thanks to the strawberries and the natural pink food color derived from beets.
 If you want to add some fun to this recipe, you can pour the batter into heart shapes!

 I had been looking around for some natural food colorings that didn’t cost a ton of money and I found some of the McCormick natural food colors at my local Walmart that was pretty affordable!
 The box of food colors comes with 3 colors: blue, red/pink, yellow, and the packets are resealable so you can use a little bit and save the rest for later.
 The colors are in powder form but they blend in really well!